 Cass Lake is a tiny city located in the state of Minnesota.
 With a population of 747 people and two constituent neighborhoods, Cass Lake is the 377th largest community in Minnesota.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cass Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cass Lake is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Cass Lake who work in maintenance occupations (13.71%), personal care services (10.89%), and sales jobs (8.87%).
+Overall, Cass Lake is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Cass Lake who work in office and administrative support (12.92%), personal care services (12.44%), and management occupations (12.44%).

-The per capita income in Cass Lake in 2010 was $16,443, which is low income relative to Minnesota and the nation.
-This equates to an annual income of $65,772 for a family of four.
-Cass Lake also has one of the higher rates of people living in poverty in the nation, with 31.50% of its population below the federal poverty line.
+The per capita income in Cass Lake in 2010 was $17,482, which is low income relative to Minnesota and the nation.
+This equates to an annual income of $69,928 for a family of four.
+However, Cass Lake contains both very wealthy and poor people as well.

 Cass Lake is an extremely ethnically-diverse city.
 The people who call Cass Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cass Lake residents report their race to be Native American, followed by White.
-Important ancestries of people in Cass Lake include French , Swedish, Norwegian, and Irish.
+Important ancestries of people in Cass Lake include Norwegian, Swedish, Irish, and Scottish.

 The most common language spoken in Cass Lake is English.
 Other important languages spoken here include Native American languages and Spanish.